YahooArchive/scrollable/Readme.md

   * Styles are currently only on the examples, need to figure out a way to be in JavaScript and still be able to override via some API.
 Should it even be allowed?
-  * Figure out build system to support:
+  * Figure out a build system to support:
     * CommonJS require if installed by npm
     * Dev build with warnings and/or performance profiling helpers
     * `require('scrollable/scroller')` or `require('scrollable').Scroller`